 Enter Words – These are singles words that best describe your business.
 Once you have chosen your three keywords, the keyword planner will analysis the data and using it’s algorithm, generate a list of keywords based on what users search for.

 Phrases – This is where you enter “seed keywords” to get a list of closely related terms.
-If you are unsure of the term ‘seed keyword’, it’s what’s best descrbed as a branch of a tree to generate further keyword ideas but using the same phrase you have used.
+If you are unsure of the term ‘seed keyword’, it’s what’s best described as a branch of a tree to generate further keyword ideas but using the same phrase you have used.
 For example, if I chose the phrase web design similar phrases could be web design company, web design development, web design Knutsford etc…

 URL – This is primarily for Adwords users.
 But you can sometimes find a few solid keywords here using your site’s homepage or an article from your site.